erandi-estrada/MDEF-Portfolio/docs/Fundamentals/fundamentals.md

     <div style="max-width: 800px; margin: 0 auto;">
         <p style="font-size: 1.2rem; line-height: 1.7;">
-            Across these six sessions, the goal was to understand the workflow, the potential errors, and the wide range of tools available in the workshop.
+            Across these sessions, the goal was to understand the workflow, the potential errors, and the wide range of tools available in the workshop.
 Even with previous experience in all these techniques, revisiting them through different machines and setups was valuable.
         </p>

         <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(250px, 1fr)); gap: 2rem; margin: 2.5rem 0;">